 In order to keep Starbelly Jam as safe as possible for all our visitors, pets, drugs and alcohol are not allowed in the festival grounds.
 Coolers are subject to inspection.
 Please do your pets a favour and leave them with a friend; they are not allowed in the Park or the Campground.

 Passes can be purchased in advance or at the entrance gates, where you will receive a wristband allowing you to leave and enter the park.
-Gates open at 9:30 am.
+Gates open at 5:00 pm on Friday and 9:00 am on Saturday and Sunday.
 Wristbands should be worn at all times.
 You may be asked to leave if you are not wearing a wristband.

 In addition to a fine selection of crafts there will be a variety of food booths on site to cater to almost all tastes.
 For other food options, the Crawford Bay Store is a few minutes walk north of the park, and there are several restaurants and cafes in the area.